Shower Door Basics

 • Animated gif showing a pivoting glass shower door

-One door opens at a point, either connected at the bottom or top of a jamb.
+One door opens at a point, either connected at the bottom or the top of a jamb.

 The measurements wall-to-wall at the top and bottom of an enclosure are the same.